hardwario/bc-website/content/doc/projects/wireless-push-button.md

     {{% img-zoom src="node-red-gw-pair-start.png" %}}

-2. Press and hold the push button for about 3 seconds, the pairing request from the node will be sent.
+2. Insert the batteries into the **Wireless Push Button** to send the pairing request (you should also see the red LED on the **Core Module** to be on for about 2 seconds).

 3. Click on the **Stop node pairing** button.